wildp/static_regex/docs/synopsis.md

 `is_match`, `starts_with_match`, and `contains_match` correspond to `match`, `prefix_match`, and `contains_match` respectively, but return a bool instead.
 With these, the requirement for `R` to satisfy `std::ranges::borrowed_range` is removed.
-Depending on the regular expression involved, using these functions may allow for a smaller DFA to be generated.
+Depending on the regex pattern, using these functions may allow for a smaller DFA to be generated.

+`range` returns a `regex_match_view` over all substrings of the input matched by `Pattern`.
+The template parameter requirements for `range` are the same as for `match`, `prefix_match`, and `search`.

 ## Class template `rx::static_regex_match_result`